php-ru/symfony-docs-ru/security/impersonating_user.rst

 Finding the Original User
 -------------------------

-.. versionadded:: 4.3

-    The ``SwitchUserToken`` class was introduced in Symfony 4.3.

 In some cases, you may need to get the object that represents the impersonator user rather than the impersonated user.
 When a user is impersonated the token stored in the token storage will be a ``SwitchUserToken`` instance.
 Use the